 3.5 Ecological Examination

 Sand fly potential breeding sites in and around the selected household which includes animal burrows, caves, tree holes, termite hills, rocks etc. were noted.
 Hourly catches of flies was done for four days in a month per site from 6pm to 7am daily.
-Flies trapped were preserved in seventy percent ethanol in labeled sample bottles and transported to the Department of Biology, Federal University of Technology Owerri (FUTO) for proper identification by an entomologist.
+Hourly catches of flies were conducted for four days each month at each site, from 6 p.m. to 7 a.m. daily.
+Flies trapped Trapped flies were preserved in seventy percent ethanol in labeled sample bottles and transported to the Department of Biology, Federal University of Technology Owerri (FUTO) for proper identification by an entomologist.
 Some that were difficult to identify, were sent to Arbovirus center, Enugu for proper identification.

-3.6 Clinical examination and screening tests of cutaneous leishmaniasis
+3.6 Clinical examination and screening tests of cutaneous leishmaniasis (Include references)

-Those that gave their consent were physically examined for the presence of signs of cutaneous leishmaniasis on their bodies.Such signs are painless rashes, bumps, skin lesions and ulcers.
+Those that gave their consent were physically examined for the presence of signs of cutaneous leishmaniasis on their bodies.
+Participants who provided consent were physically examined for signs of cutaneous leishmaniasis on their bodies.
+Such signs are painless rashes, bumps, skin lesions and ulcers.
 Those with the physical symptoms were first screened before the others without.
 The screening was done using leishmaniasis rapid test kit mentioned above.
-The lancet contained in the kit was used to prick a finger tip of a subject after cleaning with a swab contained therein also.
+The lancet contained in the kit was used to prick a fingertip of a subject after cleaning with a swab contained therein also.
 The blood was collected using a graduated micro plastic pipette contained in the kit also.
 The blood was dropped into the column allotted for it inside the cassette for the test.
 On application of the buffer, timing of the reaction is done according to the manufacturer.
 For this test, the timing is 15 minutes.
 The result mark on the cassette shows C for control, M for Pos for IgM and G mark showing the IgG band.
 The testis carries out according to manufacturer’ instruction.

 3.7 Human Landing Method (HLM)

-For technique, Fly catchers were trained on how to act as bait to Sand flies in order to catch them.
-One Catcher was made to sit on a chair near the breeding site wearing a singlet, shorts and boot.
+For technique, fly catchers were trained on how to act as bait to Sand flies in order to catch them.
+One catcher was made to sit on a chair near the breeding site wearing a singlet, shorts and boot.
 The scanty dressing was to give the flies enough surface area to feed on while the boot was for protection especially at night.
 As the flies land on the collector’ skin, they were gently collected using a small insect net.
 Sampling was done hourly.
 He stays for four hours, after which he was replaced by another collector for another four hours.
 This was to reduce the number of hours they were exposed to continuous bite by the Sand fly and to allow the catcher time to ease himself if need be.
-This HLM was done from 6 pm to 7 am for four days in a week through a period of one year that the study lasted to account for variations in Sand fly activity.
+This HLM was done from 6 p.m. to 7 a.m. for four days in a week through a period of one year that the study lasted to account for variations in Sand fly activity.
 The number of Sand flies landing on the exposed parts of the body was recorded (Service, 1993; Killick-Kendrick, 1999; WHO, 1985).
 The Sand flies were collected using small sample containers.
 They are turned into a bigger collection container with a secure lid and containing desiccants to maintain low humidity.

 3.8 Dissection